stanford-cs149/asst2/README.md

 ### Running Tests ###

-The starter code contains a suite of test applications (see `tests/tests.h`) that use your task system.
+The starter code contains a suite of test applications that use your task system.
+For a description of the test harness tests, see `tests/README.md`, and for the test definitions themselves, see `tests/tests.h`.
+To run a test, use the `runtasks` script.
 For example, to run the test called `mandelbrot_chunked`, which computes an image of a Mandelbrot fractal using a bulk launch of tasks that each process a continuous chunk of the image, type:

 ```bash
 ./runtasks -n 8 mandelbrot_chunked